-Replace up to 21,000 rail fasteners along approximately TF 148: Rigid Traction Power Feasibility Study 35,000 linear feet of track in the Muni Metro Tunnel, Study the benefits and feasibility of upgrading the from Embarcadero Station to the Twin Peaks Tunnel, current Overhead Catenary System with a Rigid including the Duboce Portal.
-The current fasteners are Overhead Conductor Rail System.
-The study will provide forty years old and are deteriorating.
-Fasteners secure the recommendations for future replacement, costs and rail to the tunnel structure; their condition may affect the preliminary design work required to implement a new track gauge which can result in excess lateral movement rigid system.
-The limits being investigated through this of track.
-Replacement of fasteners will improve safety and study are the length of the Muni Metro Tunnel from Ferry reliability of the subway.
-Work includes minor adjustment Portal to West Portal.
-New Rigid system components to alignment and as needed replacement of track.
-The are not currently installed anywhere within our system project, which will be implemented in several phases, will and will require new structural supports throughout the also include provisions for spare parts and components. tunnel and station areas.
+Replace up to 21,000 rail fasteners along approximately 35,000 linear feet of track in the Muni Metro Tunnel, from Embarcadero Station to the Twin Peaks Tunnel, including the Duboce Portal.
+The current fasteners are forty years old and are deteriorating.
+Fasteners secure the rail to the tunnel structure; their condition may affect the track gauge which can result in excess lateral movement of track.
+Replacement of fasteners will improve safety and reliability of the subway.
+Work includes minor adjustment to alignment and as needed replacement of track.
+The project, which will be implemented in several phases, will also include provisions for spare parts and components.

-TF130:Track Support Structure Replacement TF 149: Subway Biennial Tunnel Inspection Phase III potholing intersection, rebuilding the subgrade, rail grinding, welding, as well as, replacing ties, ballasts, tie plates and the fastening system.
-Profile rails to repair the "cupping" effect at areas adjacent to the rail welded ioints.
+TF130:Track Support Structure Replacement Phase III

+Rehabilitate and replace the rail support system, including potholing intersection, rebuilding the subgrade, rail grinding, welding, as well as, replacing ties, ballasts, tie plates and the fastening system.
+Profile rails to repair the "cupping" effect at areas adjacent to the rail welded joints.